gleachkr/razzle.nvim/README.md

 entering a new slide fires a `RazzleSlideEnter` event.
 That's the basic idea, it's very simple!

-Look inside for function-level documentation.
-Eventually I'll write some some proper `:help` docs, I hope.

 ## Usage

 You can handle `RazzleStart`, `RazzleEnd`, and `RazzleSlideEnter` by updating